dumbbutt0/asterisks-triangle/README.md

   ---
 * **Simple HTTP request**
     <br>After hours of struggling with external libraries in an attempt to make a web parser i was unsuccessful (F*ck cmake) However i figured out on my own how to make a bare bones http request using curl in c++. ill definitely be using this in the future  [Http Request source code](https://github.com/dumbbutt0/cpp-trashbox/blob/main/curls.cpp "HTTP-Request")

+---
+* **Link grabber**
+  <br> after giving up on external libraries i had a much simpler time just usimg the builtin regex and libcurl libraries to make request to whatever domain and then regex to extract links.
+Im still gonna learn how to use gumbo but something is better than nothing.
+[DumbLinks source code](https://github.com/dumbbutt0/DumbLinks "DumbLinks")